 Sports betting case could pay off for internet gambling

 ATLANTIC CITY, N.J.
-(AP) — Internet gambling is legal in only three states, but it soon could get a big boost from the U.S. Supreme Court.
+(AP) — Internet gambling in the United States has been limited to just three states since it began in 2013, but it could soon get a big boost from an unlikely source: the U.S. Supreme Court.

-Some gambling industry officials, regulators and analysts think that a favorable ruling by the high court in New Jersey’s case next month seeking to legalize sports betting could also lead to an expansion of internet gambling.
+Some gambling industry officials, regulators and analysts think that a favorable ruling by the high court in New Jersey’s challenge to legalize sports betting could also lead to an expansion of internet gambling.